 Step 4.
 Cover all verification points in test design steps

-Ensure that test case optimally covers all the verification points.
+Ensure that the test case optimally covers all the verification points.
 The test steps should contain the data and information on how to perform the test.
 This is the most fundamental part of a test case.
-Keep this section clear and don’t leave out any necessary details.
+Keep this section clear, and don't leave out any necessary details.

 Step 5.
 Consider dividing test cases into sets if necessary

-You should consider subdividing your Test Cases into sets (subsets) to test some certain scenarios.
+It would help if you considered subdividing your Test Cases into sets (subsets) to test specific scenarios.
 If you aim for writing an effective test case, you should mention these special functions of the test cases one by one.
 Ensure that all scenarios (positive and negative) are included.
-For example, the test case that verifies error conditions should be written apart from functional test case and have steps to verify the error messages.
+For example, the test case that verifies error conditions should be written apart from functional test cases and have steps to check the error messages.

 Step 6.
 Ensure that it is readable and simply apprehensible

-You should keep in mind that the Test Case will not always be carried out by the one who designs it.
-So the tests should be simply apprehensible, readable and to-the-point.
+It would help if you kept in mind that the Test Case will not always be carried out by designing it.
+So the tests should be simply apprehensible, readable, and to-the-point.

 Step 7.
 Give some expected results

-Expected results help to determine whether the test is a “pass” or “fail”.
+Expected results help to determine whether the test is a "pass" or "fail."
 So, when writing test cases, note at length what page/screen you contemplate to appear after the test.
-You should mention updates you expect as a result to be made in back-end systems or database.
-Screenshots or specification documents can be attached to the relevant step mentioning the system work as outlined in the given document.
+You should mention the updates you expect.
+As a result, to be made in back-end systems or databases.
+Screenshots or specification documents can be attached to the relevant step mentioning the system work outlined in the given document.